-* When things are going to hell, remind yourself that rebounds are inevitable and it’s better to stay the course if the business model is not broken.
+- When things are going to hell, remind yourself that rebounds are inevitable and it’s better to stay the course if the business models of your investments are not broken.

-* Consider using three tranches or more to build or get rid of a full position.
+- Consider using three tranches or more when you invest to build or get rid of a full position.

-* Implement stop loss orders of 15-20% coupled with your legging in strategy.
-It’s important not to get married to a stock as we’ve seen stocks lose investors tremendous amounts of money in the past.
-Apple down 40%+ is a great example.
+- Implement stop loss orders of 15-20% coupled with your legging in strategy.
+It’s important not to get married to a stock.
+We’ve seen stocks lose investors tremendous amounts of money in the past.

 Greed and fear are inescapable for those who take an active approach to investing.
 Most of us will not outperform the broader markets, which is why most of our capital is invested in index funds, mutual funds, stable large cap dividend stocks and so forth.
 Although some us will tremendously outperform.
 When we do, we can attribute our wins due to luck instead of research and guts to keep detractors at bay.